 3Play Media’s closed captions and transcripts comply with federal accessibility laws and international standards for web accessibility.
-We guarantee that our closed captions provide equal access to individuals who are deaf or hard of hearing by providing a measured accuracy rate of 99.6%, time synchronizing our caption files word for word, providing caption placement so as not to obscure relevant visual information, and using certified, US-based editors with discipline-specific expertise.
+We guarantee that our closed captions provide equal access to individuals who are deaf or hard of hearing by providing a measured accuracy rate of 99.6%, time synchronizing our caption files word for word, providing caption placement so as not to obscure relevant visual information, and using certified, professional editors with discipline-specific expertise.
 This allows us to guarantee over 99% accuracy, even in cases of poor audio quality, multiple speakers, difficult content, and accents.

 QUIZ: What Captioning Laws Apply to You?